 Supporting NHS Test and Trace Privacy Notice

-This Privacy Notice sets out what you need to know about how English Heritage is supporting NHS Test and Trace.
+This Privacy Notice sets out what you need to know about how English Heritage is supporting NHS Test and Trace and local public health contact tracing.
 English Heritage is committed to meeting its data protection obligations and handling your information securely.

 English Heritage is the Data Controller for information you provide to us and is responsible for compliance with data protection legislation for the period that we hold it.

-This policy was last updated on 13 April 2021 following the introduction of legislation which made it mandatory for English Heritage to record contact details of customers, visitors and staff.
+This policy was last updated on 19 July 2021 following changes to legislation which means it is no longer mandatory for English Heritage to record contact details of customers, guests, contractors and visitors for the purposes of NHS Test and Trace.
 This means:

-- You no longer have the right to opt out of sharing your details for purpose of NHS Test and Trace
+- We will no longer collect your details for the purposes of supporting NHS Test and Trace.

 What information do we collect?

-- Date of visit, arrival time and for staff and volunteers where possible, departure time
+- Date of visit, arrival and departure time where possible

 How will your information be used?